Bereichsbild

 PD Dr. Viola Thimm

-Prof. Dr. Viola Thimm is fixed-term Professor (W2) of Social and Cultural Anthropology at University of Erlangen-Nürnberg and Associate Professor of Anthropology (Privatdozentin) at Heidelberg University.
+PD Dr. Viola Thimm is an Associate Professor (Privatdozentin) of Anthropology at Heidelberg University and Senior Lecturer at the University of Erlangen-Nürnberg.
+Most recently, she was fixed-term Professor (W2) of Social and Cultural Anthropology as well as Managing Director and Program Director at the University of Erlangen-Nürnberg, MA Elite Graduate Programme “Standards of Decision-Making Across Cultures” (SDAC) from 2022–2023.
 She was awarded her Habilitation and Venia Legendi in Anthropology (German qualification for full professorship) in 2021 with her professoral thesis “Shopping with Allah: Muslim Pilgrimage, Gender, and Consumption in Malaysia and Dubai”.

-Most recently, Thimm was Principal Investigator of the project “From Malaysia to Dubai: Muslim pilgrimage and gender in the context of consuming practices”, from October 2013 until July 2021 (funded by the Olympia Morata Programme in support of young female professors; the German Research Foundation [DFG, “Eigene Stelle”], and by the “Nachwuchsinitiative Universität Hamburg” – Initiative for young scholars).
+Paying attention to queer elsewhere, Dr. Thimm has been working on the project “Sexual im/mobilities in Muslim pilgrimage” since 2022 which compares conditions in Malaysia and in Germany.
+Dr. Thimm was Principal Investigator of the research project “From Malaysia to Dubai: Muslim pilgrimage and gender in the context of consuming practices”, (2013–2021) (funded by the German Research Foundation [DFG, “Eigene Stelle”]; the Olympia Morata Programme in support of young female professors; and by the “Nachwuchsinitiative Universität Hamburg” – Initiative for young scholars).
 She studied Cultural Anthropology, Gender Studies and Romance Studies and received her doctoral degree in Cultural Anthropology by the University of Göttingen in 2013 with a dissertation on Gender and Educational Migration in Singapore and Malaysia.

-Her research interests include cultural practices of im/mobility (especially those of transnational migration, pilgrimage and tourism); gender relations and intersectionality; kinship and family networks; Islam and its socio-cultural entanglements; local economies and consumer culture.
-Her regional focus lies in Southeast Asia (Malaysia and Singapore) and the Arabian Peninsula (United Arab Emirates, Oman), where she has conducted extensive ethnographic fieldwork for over the past fifteen years.
+Her research interests include cultural practices of im/mobility (especially those of transnational migration, pilgrimage and tourism); gender relations and intersectionality; Islam and its socio-cultural entanglements; kinship and family networks; local economies and consumer culture.
+Her regional focus lies in Southeast Asia (Malaysia and Singapore) and the Arabian Peninsula (United Arab Emirates, Oman), where she has carried out extensive ethnographic fieldwork since 2007.

-She is the author of three books: "Shopping with Allah: Muslim Pilgrimage, Gender, and Consumption in a Globalized World" (forthcoming with UCL Press), “Narrating Intersectional Perspectives Across Social Scales: Voicing Valerie” (Routledge 2022) and “Gender and Educational Migration: Life Projects and Images of Femininity of Female Educational Migrants from Malaysia in Singapore [Geschlecht und Bildungsmigration: Lebensentwürfe und Weiblichkeitsbilder malaysischer Bildungsmigrantinnen in Singapur" (Transcript 2014).
+She is the sole author of three books: "Shopping with Allah: Muslim Pilgrimage, Gender, and Consumption in a Globalized World" (UCL Press, 2023), “Narrating Intersectional Perspectives Across Social Scales: Voicing Valerie” (Routledge 2022) and “Gender and Educational Migration: Life Projects and Images of Femininity of Female Educational Migrants from Malaysia in Singapore [Geschlecht und Bildungsmigration: Lebensentwürfe und Weiblichkeitsbilder malaysischer Bildungsmigrantinnen in Singapur" (Transcript 2014).

 Contact: